abdollahShahid/fossology-cyclonedx-version-prototype/README.md

 # FOSSology CycloneDX Version Prototype

-This repository contains a small pre-GSoC prototype based on the CycloneDX export pipeline in FOSSology.
+This repository contains a pre-GSoC prototype based on the CycloneDX export pipeline in FOSSology.

 ## What this prototype shows
 This prototype demonstrates a small but real backend refactor in the CycloneDX exporter.
 The change restructures how the BOM header is generated inside `src/cyclonedx/agent/reportgenerator.php` and shows a clear before/after change in the exported CycloneDX header.